Foreign guests to stay with local residents during Pravasi Bharatiya Divas meet in Indore | Politics

 - India

-Nearly 200 foreign guests out of around 3,000 who are expected to take part in the Pravasi Bharatiya Divas convention in Indore will enjoy the hospitality of local residents and get familiar with their culture and traditions, an official said on Tuesday, as India's cleanest city gets ready to host the mega gathering of Non-Resident Indians (NRIs) from January 8 to 10.
+Nearly 200 foreign guests out of around 3,000 who are expected to take part in the Pravasi Bharatiya Divas convention in Indore will enjoy the hospitality of local residents and get familiar with their culture and traditions, an official has said, as India's cleanest city gets ready to host the mega gathering of Non-Resident Indians (NRIs) from January 8 to 10.

-The 17th edition of the Pravasi Bharatiya Divas (PBD) meet will see participation from Presidents of Suriname and Guyana besides a host of foreign dignitaries and top Indian leaders.
+The 17th edition of the Pravasi Bharatiya Divas meet will see participation of Presidents of Suriname and Guyana besides a host of foreign dignitaries and top Indian leaders.

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Tuesday presided over a meeting of top officials in Bhopal to take stock of preparations for the high-profile event which will also be attended by President Droupadi Murmu and Prime Minister Narendra Modi.